TimboKZ/Rammy/README.md

 rammy compile <file> [--clean]
 ```

 Compiles a TeX file using either `pdflatex` or `latexmk`, depending on what is available.
-If no supported commands are
+If none of these are
-found, the command will fail. `--clean`/`-c` flag can be supplied to delete auxiliary files afterwards.
-This is
+available, the command will fail.

+`--clean` or `-c` flag can be supplied to delete auxiliary files afterwards.
+This is equivalent to running `rammy
-equivalent to running `rammy compile <file>` followed by `rammy clean <file>`.
+compile <file>` followed by `rammy clean <file>`.

 ------------